jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

 paragraphSection:
   body: "<p>In today's society, where the image is so important, a pleasant appearance
     often means the difference between success and failure; personal and professional.
-    So that <b>a healthy and beautiful smile is not a luxury or a whim but almost a necessity.
-The range of treatments at our disposal to correct dental imperfections is increasingly wide and affordable</b>, and the results are becoming faster, safer and more accurate.
+    So that <b>a Healthy and Beautiful Smile is not a luxury or a whim but almost a necessity.
+The range of treatments at our disposal to correct Dental Imperfections is increasingly wide and affordable</b>, and the results are becoming faster, safer and more accurate.
 Among them we have TEETH WHITENING systems based on hydrogen or carbamide peroxides photoactivatables with high intensity halogen lamps <em>(ZOOM